11 Different Types of Docile Chicken Breeds

 The Barred Rock is an excellent choice if you’re looking for an egg-laying machine – they can lay up to 280 eggs annually!

-While there are 11 types of docile chicken breeds on this list, not all are appropriate for every household.
+While 11 types of docile chicken breeds are on this list, not all are appropriate for every household.

 Consider your needs before deciding which breed to adopt from your local animal shelter or farmer’s market.